 Establishing recruiter magnets will take a while, so get started ASAP.
 Then, set aside one or two hours a week (or more, if you are unemployed) to create and manage your Web identities.

 Even if you are currently happily employed, a robust LinkedIn Profile can make you more effective in your existing job, making you and your employer visible to potential customers/clients and networking contacts.
 LinkedIn also lays good groundwork for your next job because it is so important to recruiters.

-Read Identify Exactly the Right Keywords for Your LinkedIn Profile and all of Job-Hunt’s Guide to LinkedIn for Job Search articles for more information.
+Read Choosing the Best Keywords for Your LinkedIn Profile and all of Job-Hunt’s Guide to LinkedIn for Job Search articles for more information.